WakelandBranz/Freshman-Year-S1-Notes/MATH 381 - Crawford/Homework/Homework 3/Scratch Work.md

 ---

-# NOT FULLY COMPLETE - MATT THINKS 5 IS TRUE
+# NOT FULLY COMPLETE - MATT THINKS 5 ORIGINAL IS TRUE
 ### 5. Let the universe for m and for n be the set of positive integers and let the universe for z be the set of all integers.
 Write the negation of the following statement without the symbol “¬” and determine, with explanation, whether the original statement or its negation is true.

 #### $\forall z \exists n \forall m (n \le z^2 \lor z < n + m)$